FIX: Surface Pro 4 Sleep of Death

 - Enter the following line, and tap on Enter:

 - Restart your device.

-- Go to Search, type power options, and open Power Options
+- Go to Search, type power options, and open Power & sleep settings.

-- Go to the Choose what the power buttons do option from the left pane
+- Go to the Choose what the power buttons does option from the left pane.

 - Click on Save changes.

-This solution also solved the problem for a few Surface Pro 4 users, and one again, we hope it will be helpful to you, in case none of the solutions above fixed the issue.
+This solution also solved the problem for a few Surface Pro 4 users.

 - Restart your Surface Pro 4.